holdwork/CaseStudy_2/README.md

 we created new variables by creating factor scores based on results of pca, we aso evaluated interactions We created training and test data sets (75% vs 25%) with a set.seed to allow for replaication we applied logistic regression model using GLM and also MLR.
-Results were similar betwwen approaches we provided extensive graphical disolays of trends in the company
+Results were similar betwwen approaches we provided extensive graphical displays of trends in the company